Apple Pie Filling

 - Freeze the pie filling for later.
 Apple pie filling freezes well, which means you can take advantage of a day of apple picking all winter long.
 When apples are in season and taste the best, you can make portions of pie filling and freeze them for later use in a pie or other pastries.

-This gluten-free apple pie filling is of course perfect in apple pie!
-But there are other ways to use it, including simply serving it as a lightly-sweetened applesauce or fruity topping for ice cream.
+Apple pie filling is, of course, perfect in apple pie!
+But there are so many other options.
 Here are a few other suggestions for how to make good use of your homemade apple pie filling:

 - In apple pie.
 This is the obvious choice!
 Gluten free apple pie filling makes for a marvelous gluten free apple pie.
 First, you’ll want to make a batch of my gluten-free pie dough.
 Then try the filling in a two-crust apple pie or follow my Gluten-Free Dutch Apple Pie recipe.